-The book is primarily aimed at academics, practitioners and researchers who wish to deepen their knowledge and understanding of subjects such as Historical Denialism, remembrance laws, speech crimes and freedom of expression.
+The book combines an interdisciplinary approach with criminal law methodology.
+It is primarily aimed at academics, practitioners and others who wish to deepen their understanding of historical denialism, remembrance laws, ‘speech crimes’ and freedom of expression.

 - Offers a large and complete comparative description of the criminalisation of denialism.